 6. Does Nicaragua report on IFRS?

-The International Financial Reporting Standards (IFRS) of the IASB are adopted in the country.
-These standards are mandatorily implemented, for the time being, only if a company meets any of the following criteria:
+The International Financial Reporting Standards (IFRS) are used in the country.
+These standards are mandatorily implemented if a company meets any of the following criteria:

 Its debt or equity instruments are traded in a public market or it is in the process of issuing these instruments for trading in a public market (either a domestic or foreign stock exchange or an off-exchange market, including local or regional markets), or